Get us in your inbox

 • price 4 of 4

-Pulling largely from the cuisines of Nigeria, Ghana and Senegal, Akoko offers a ten-course tasting menu, which in the absence of à la carte is the only thing on offer, but with vegetarian and vegan options.
-From the opening cocktails – sweet and zippy cacao and date Negronis – to puddings of Ghanaian bofrot doughnuts decorated with elegant flowers – it’s no giddy exaggeration to say that everything at Akoko was spectacular, and packed full of huge flavours that you’re unlikely to stumble across elsewhere in Fitzrovia.
+Awarded a Michelin star in 2024, and pulling largely from the cuisines of Nigeria, Ghana and Senegal, Akoko offers an incredible ten-course tasting menu.
+From the opening cocktails – sweet and zippy cacao and date Negronis – to puddings of Ghanaian bofrot doughnuts decorated with elegant flowers – it’s no giddy exaggeration to say that everything at Akoko was spectacular, and packed full of huge flavours.

 • Portuguese